telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 As seen above, the default configuration distributed with the image is tied to certain values that may not be suitable for you tests.
 Specifically:

 * Multiagent:
     * Enable multiagent cygnus: CYGNUS_MULTIAGENT environment variable.
+If enabled, each sink will have a different configuration file and will be executed by a differnet cygnus agent (java process).
-If enabled, each sink will run in a diferent port:
+    In both cases, multiagent or not, cygnus sinks will run in a diferent port:

 | sink   | port   | admin_port |
 |--:|--:|--:|